Subramanyam-Lab/AutoSCEP/README.md

 ## Usage

-All codes are optimized for using in High Performance Computing (HPC).
-Since the EMPIRE model and its dataset is extremely large and required huge computatioal resources.
-Do not recommned running this code on local laptop and desktop.
+All code is optimized for use on a High-Performance Computing (HPC) cluster.
+Due to the large size of the EMPIRE model and its dataset, significant computational resources are required.
+Therefore, running this code on a local laptop or desktop is not recommended.

-Dataset generation process are fully connected.
-Before you starting your job, you must choose the numbe of samples in dataset for training machine learning models.
-You must following the below procedures:
+The dataset generation process is fully automated.
+Before starting, you must specify the number of samples to generate for the training dataset.
+Please follow the procedures below:

-1. Open `job.sh` and change ``TOTAL_FILES`` to numbers what you want.
+1. Open `job.sh`, set the ``TOTAL_FILES`` variable to the number of samples you want.
-2. Run
+2. Submit the job by running the following command in your terminal:

 ```bash
 sbatch job.sh